Data processing: Automatic data processing

-The term automatic data processing was applied to operations performed by means of unit record equipment, such as Herman Hollerith's application of punched card equipment for the 1890 United States Census.
+The term automatic data processing was applied to operations performed by means of unit record equipment, such as Herman Hollerith's application of punched card equipment for the 1890 United States census.
 "Using Hollerith's punchcard equipment, the Census Office was able to complete tabulating most of the 1890 census data in 2 to 3 years, compared with 7 to 8 years for the 1880 census.
 It is estimated that using Hollerith's system saved some $5 million in processing costs" in 1890 dollars even though there were twice as many questions as in 1880.

-Electronic data processing
+Computerized data processing

-Computerized data processing, or Electronic data processing represents a later development, with a computer used instead of several independent pieces of equipment.
-The Census Bureau first made limited use of electronic computers for the 1950 United States Census, using a UNIVAC I system, delivered in 1952.
+Computerized data processing, or electronic data processing represents a later development, with a computer used instead of several independent pieces of equipment.
+The Census Bureau first made limited use of electronic computers for the 1950 United States census, using a UNIVAC I system, delivered in 1952.

 Other developments

 The term data processing has mostly been subsumed by the more general term information technology (IT).
 The older term "data processing" is suggestive of older technologies.
 For example, in 1996 the Data Processing Management Association (DPMA) changed its name to the Association of Information Technology Professionals.
 Nevertheless, the terms are approximately synonymous.